-To visualize the LRF measurements open a terminal on your laptop and input hero-rviz or rosbot-rviz depending on your robot.
+To visualize the LRF measurements open a terminal on your laptop and input hero-rviz, bobo-rviz or coco-rviz depending on your robot.

 Teleop

 Instead of pushing the robot by hand you can control the robot remotely using your keyboard.
 On the robot-laptop open a terminal and input.